CyberMiles/tim-research/scatter_integration/scatter_integration.md

 The following instructions were performed in order to test CyberMiles with Scatter

 ## Step 1 - Get the CyberMiles Testnet up and runnning
+Run the following commands in order to get a Docker instance of the CyberMiles Testnet running as quickly as possible
 ```
 docker pull ywonline/travis
 cd